Digital-Forensics-Discord-Server/Media/README.md

 # Media
-A repository to host emojis used in the Digital Forensics Discord Server.
+A repository to host various media used in the Digital Forensics Discord Server.

 # Special Thanks